skellis46/slipbox/literature notes/Turkle - The Empathy Diaries.md

 > We read Freud’s “The Uncanny” and talked about computing machines as sitting on the boundary between things alive and not alive.
 We read the psychoanalyst Donald Winnicott on transitional objects.
 These are the objects of the playroom (the teddy bear, the bits of silk from a blanket) that children treat as though they were part of their own bodies and also separate from them.
 They are in a space betwixt and between self and not-self.
 Later in life we have experiences—sexual, artistic, creative, and spiritual—that bring us back to the feelings associated with those early objects.
 The compelling nature of programming, that feeling of getting lost in code, seemed to have something of the power of transitional objects.
 In programming, people get involved, body and mind.
 - what is this object to these girls?
-Getting lost.
+Getting lost. [[Lithium dancing]]

 > The worst thing, to Seymour, was to give children a computer that presented them only with games or opaque applications.

 - opaque applications.
 But it's stronger than this.
 A hand is reaching out to choreograph them.

 > Take recursion.
 It means, most simply, that you define a thing in terms of itself.
 But again and again, I watched people sit down at a computer, create a program that could go on forever, and quite simply freak out.
-Meeting recursion was like looking at objects of infinite regress, contemplating horizons, trying to find the end of the stars, all of these experiences that frighten and fascinate children—and adults.[@turkle-2021-empathy Chapter 16: Building 20, n.pag.]
+Meeting recursion was like looking at objects of infinite regress, contemplating horizons, trying to find the end of the stars, all of these experiences that frighten and fascinate children—and adults.[@turkle-2021-empathy Chapter 16: Building 20, n.pag.] ^063b3f

-^063b3f

 - their dancing as recursive